Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 Monitoring Prices After You Book

-How to track your fare after booking
+How to keep an eye on your fare after booking

 Solo Travellers and Single Supplements: Timing Matters More

-Solo travellers: act fast in Wave Season
+Solo travellers: book early in Wave Season

 Frequently Asked Questions

-The Simple Rule: Book Early, Monitor Afterwards
+The Simple Approach: Book Early, Keep an Eye on Things Afterwards

 No spam, ever.
 Unsubscribe anytime.